Jamali Kamali Mosque and Tomb

 The Jamali Kamali Mosque and Tomb is a Sufi mosque and mausoleum complex that contains the tombs of Jamali and Kamali, co-located in the archaeological village of Mehrauli, in South Delhi, India.
 The mosque and the tomb were constructed in c.
 1529, and Jamali was buried in the tomb after his death in 1535.

 The mosque and tomb structures are a Monument of National Importance, administered by the Archaeological Survey of India.

 Location

-Mehrauli urban village where the monument is located is approachable from all parts of Delhi by well laid out roads and transport system.
-The Indira Gandhi International Airport is 18 km away and the New Delhi Railway Station and Nizamuddin Railway Station are respectively 17 km, and 16 km away.
+Mehrauli urban village where the monument is located, is approachable from all parts of Delhi by a well-laid-out roads and transport system.
+The Indira Gandhi International Airport is 18 km away, and the New Delhi Railway Station and Nizamuddin Railway Station are respectively 17 km, and 16 km away.
 The nearest metro station is Qutub Minar.

-The practice of Friday prayers is barred in such monuments classified by the body under the category of "non-living heritage structures".
+The practice of Friday prayers is barred in such monuments, classified by the body under the category of "non-living heritage structures".